SwiftKickMobile/SwiftMessages/README.md

   <img src="./Design/swiftmessages.png" />
 </p>

-SwiftMessages is a very flexible message view library for iOS.
+SwiftMessages is a very flexible view and view controller presentation library for iOS.

-Messages can be displayed at the top, bottom, or center of the screen, over or under the status bar, or behind navigation bars and tab bars.
-There's an interactive dismiss gesture.
-You can dim the background if you like.
+Message views and view controllers can be displayed at the top, bottom, or center of the screen, over or under the status bar, or behind navigation bars and tab bars.
+There are interactive dismiss gestures including a fun, physics-based one.
+Multiple background dimming modes.
 And a lot more!

 In addition to the numerous configuration options, SwiftMessages provides several good-looking layouts and themes.
 But SwiftMessages is also designer-friendly, which means you can fully and easily customize the view: